airbj31/Self-Study/00LINUX/man/logrotate.md

   + Turns  on	 debug mode and implies -v.
 In debug mode, no changes will be made to the logs or to the logrotate state file.

  -f, --force
-	      Tells logrotate to force the rotation, even if it doesn’t	 think this  is	necessary.
-Sometimes this is useful after adding new entries to logrotate, or if old log files have been  removed  by hand,  as	 the  new files will be created, and logging will con- tinue correctly.
+  + Tells logrotate to force the rotation, even if it doesn’t think this is necessary.
+Sometimes this is useful after adding new entries to logrotate, or if old log files have been  removed  by hand, as the new files will be created, and logging will continue correctly.

  -m, --mail <command>
-	      Tells logrotate which command to use  when  mailing  logs.
-This command  should accept two arguments: 1) the subject of the mes- sage, and 2) the recipient.
+  + Tells logrotate which command to use when mailing logs.
+This  command  should accept two arguments: 1) the subject of the message, and 2) the recipient.
 The command must then read a message on standard input and mail it to the recipient.
 The default mail command is /bin/mail -s.

  -s, --state <statefile>
-	      Tells logrotate to use an alternate state file.
+  + Tells logrotate to use an alternate state file.
 This is useful if logrotate is being run as a different user for various sets of log files.
-The default state file is /var/lib/logrotate.sta- tus.
+The default state file is /var/lib/logrotate.status.

  --usage
-	      Prints a short usage message.
+  + Prints a short usage message.

 ## CONFIGURATION FILE

   logrotate reads everything about the log files it should be handling from the series of configuration files specified on the	command	 line.
 Each configuration file can set global options (local definitions override global ones, and later  definitions	 override  earlier  ones)  and specify	logfiles  to  rotate.
 A  simple configuration file looks like this:

 ***sample logrotate configuration file***